Founder -Trust Family Industries & Samtex (USA)

-Executive Assistant to the Chairman - Samtex (USA) & Trust Family Industries
+Executive Assistant to the Founder - Samtex (USA) & Trust Family Industries

 Kim joined TFI in 2011, bringing with her many years’ experience in the corporate world.
-She is responsible for providing high-level support to the Chairman as well as to the President and the Directors.
-Kim is responsible for coordinating extensive travel arrangements domestic as well as internationally, schedule/calendar management for the Chairman and orchestration within the organization, preparations of correspondences, and coordination of board meetings.
-Previously, Kim served as Executive Assistant to the CEO/Chairman and founder of Boston Communications Group for over 23 years.
+She is responsible for providing high-level support to the Founder as well as to the President and the Directors.
+Kim is responsible for coordinating extensive travel arrangements domestic as well as internationally, schedule/calendar management for the Founder and orchestration within the organization, preparations of correspondences, and coordination of board meetings.
+Previously, Kim served as Executive Assistant to the CEO/Founder and founder of Boston Communications Group for over 23 years.
 Kim obtained a B.S. degree in Business Administration from West Virginia Wesleyan College.

 Director of Finance – Samtex (USA)